diegoantp/LBSyMT/content/authors/nidia/_index.md

 ---
 # Display name
-name: Laboratorio de Biologia de Sistemas y Medicina Traslacional
+name: Nidia Beltran

 # Username (this should match the folder name)
 authors:
-- lab
+- nidia

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Facultad de Nutricion
+role: Estudiante de Doctorado

 # Organizations/Affiliations
 organizations:
-- name: Universidad Autónoma del Estado de Morelos
+- name: Instituto de Biotecnologia UNAM

   url: ""